kubernetes/website/docs/admin/sysctls.md

 - must not have any influence on any other pod on the node
 - must not allow to harm the node's health
-- must not allow to gain cpu or memory resources outside of the resource limits of a pod.
+- must not allow to gain CPU or memory resources outside of the resource limits of a pod.

 By far, most of the _namespaced_ sysctls are not necessarily considered _safe_.